sans084/Frontend-project/README.md

 ## 📌 Project Overview

-This project is a front-end management application developed as part of the **Marwadtech Front-End Developer Internship Assessment**.
+This project is a **front-end management application** developed as part of the **Marwadtech Front-End Developer Internship Assessment**.
-The application demonstrates authentication flow, session persistence, product management with pagination, analytics dashboard, and media upload handling using **React.js**.
+It demonstrates core front-end concepts such as authentication, session persistence, routing, pagination, filtering, dashboard analytics, and media handling using **React.js**.

-The focus of this project is:

-* Clean component architecture
-* Proper state management
-* Real-time validation
-* UI functionality aligned with real-world use cases
+The application simulates a real-world environment using **mock data and internal logic**, without relying on external APIs.

 ---